-What can you expect to get for rent in Bellevue?
+What can you expect to get for rent for a Bellevue investment property?

 Rental rates will vary depending on where the property is located in Bellevue.
-In the more exclusive or popular neighborhoods, prices can be well over a dollar a square foot.
-Bellevue also has great schools which add to it’s desirability for a potential renter.
+In the more exclusive or popular neighborhoods, prices can be well over two dollars a square foot.
+Bellevue also has great schools which add to its desirability for a potential renter.

 Managing a Rental Property in Bellevue, Washington

-If you’re considering purchasing a home to rent in the Bellevue area, you should take the following into consideration:
+If you’re considering purchasing a property to rent in the Bellevue area, here are some things to take into consideration:

 Consider Your Financial Situation – Will you actually make money owning and renting the home in question?
 Is owning a rental property part of your short-term or long-term investment strategy?
 What are the tax advantages associated with owning a property of this type?

 Properly Assess Your Landlord Skills – Keep in mind that managing a home is a lifestyle decision, which can be like adding a part-time job to your life.
-Showing the property, screening and choosing tenants, collecting rent payments, and managing maintenance requests are only a few of the duties of a landlord in Bellevue.
-Many landlords, in the end, choose to work with a property management company instead of taking on all of the management of their Bellevue rental themselves.
+Marketing, showing the property, screening and choosing tenants, understanding all the laws, collecting rent payments, enforcing the lease, managing maintenance requests and providing 24 hour emergency service, are a few of the duties of a landlord in Bellevue.
+In the end, many landlords choose to work with a property management company instead of taking on all of the management of their Bellevue rental themselves.

-While it may, at first, seem to make sense to manage your own property, you may find that the trouble is just not worth the amount of money saved.
+While initially it might seem to make sense to manage your own property, you may find that the trouble is just not worth the amount of money saved.
+Also when you take into account the liability protection, potential for a higher rent amount, and lower vacancy rate, often times a professional management company can be less expensive that self management.
 SJA Property Management understands the time and effort needed to successfully manage your Bellevue rental property, and will work with you to maximize your income and minimize the risk related to owning your Bellevue rental home.